JSteve0/JSteve0/README.md

 ### :man_technologist: &nbsp;About Me :

-I am a senior computer scientist at Millersville University🎓.
+I am a May 2024 computer science graduate at Millersville University🎓.

 - ⚡ In my free time I golf ⛳️ , write code, and play a variety of videogames🕹.
 - 💻 I’m currently working on a a microsurgery simulator and training an AI to play a tower defense game.